apecs-lab/iwbdr25/pages/introductions.md

 * [12/2025] [IWBDR-5](https://conferences.cis.um.edu.mo/ieeebigdata2025/program.html) will begin on Dec.
 8th at 9:00 AM (UTC+8).
 Remote attendees can join via [Zoom](https://stevens.zoom.us/j/98382150509).
 * [12/2025] The program schedule and invited talk information are available online.
-* [12/2025] Dr. Benben Liu and Dr. Zhang Chen have agreed to serve as invited speakers.
+* [12/2025] Dr. Benben Liu and Dr. Zhuoran Ji have agreed to serve as invited speakers.
 * [11/2025] Author notifications have been sent out.
 * [11/2025] The submission deadline has been extended to Nov.
 7, 2025.
 NO further extensions will be granted.
 * [10/2025] The paper submission deadline has been extended to Nov.
 6, 2025.